-How Drug Pricing Impacts Workers' Compensation Claims
+How Drug Pricing Impacts Workers' Compensation Claims - Demystifying Drug Pricing in Workers Comp

 Key Takeaways

-- Prescription drugs typically account for 11-14% of workers' compensation medical costs, making them a substantial expense component.
+- •Prescription drugs typically account for 11-14% of workers' compensation medical costs, making them a substantial expense component.

-- Despite decreasing utilization in recent years, rising drug prices continue to impact overall workers' compensation claim costs.
+- •Despite decreasing utilization in recent years, rising drug prices continue to impact overall workers' compensation claim costs.

-- Specialty medications, physician dispensing, and compounded drugs contribute significantly to higher pharmaceutical expenses in workers' comp.
+- •Specialty medications, physician dispensing, and compounded drugs contribute significantly to higher pharmaceutical expenses in workers' comp.

-- Employers can mitigate drug pricing impacts through pharmacy benefit management programs, formularies, and clinical oversight.
+- •Employers can mitigate drug pricing impacts through pharmacy benefit management programs, formularies, and clinical oversight.

-- Collaboration between employers, insurers, employees, and healthcare providers is essential for controlling prescription drug costs while ensuring quality care.
+- •Collaboration between employers, insurers, employees, and healthcare providers is essential for controlling prescription drug costs while ensuring quality care.

 Understanding the Impact of Rising Drug Prices on Workers' Compensation